-Latest Data Storage Trends for 2019
+Latest Data Storage Trends for 2024

 We live in an information-centric world where we have a growing dependence on consuming and creating more and more data.
-This data which we are dependent on shall be available to us whenever and wherever we need it.
+This data, which we are dependent on, shall be available to us whenever and wherever we need it.

 Before moving forward, let us see the history of data storage and how it evolved: